Junior Associate Professor

 I received my MS and PhD in Electrical Engineering and Information Systems from the University of Tokyo in 2011 and 2015 respectively.
 I pursued exchange studies at the University of Oxford in 2010 and at the Imperial College London (with Prof John Polak) in 2012.
 In 2015 I was selected as a recipient of the Australian Government Endeavor Research Fellowship which sponsored my postdoctoral research at the University of Melbourne (with Prof James Bailey, Prof Lars Kulik and Dr Bernd Ploderer).
 During 2016-2019 I was an assistant professor at the Graduate School of Engineering of the University of Tokyo, where I was heavily involved in implementing several initiatives of internationalizing engineering education.
 I'm a member of a number of research associations and I received several awards for my research achievements.

 I'm an avid supporter of the Quantified Self movement.
 I combine a wide variety of sensing, computing, and data mining techniques to tackle the challenges surrounding data collection, data analysis, and human-computer interaction in Quantified Self, with a strong focus on health and wellbeing.
 My research projects have been sponsored by JSPS and AMED.
-I have close collaborations with the Queensland University of Technology in Australia.
+I have close collaborations with the Queensland University of Technology in Australia and Université de Toulouse in France.
 I'm looking forward to involving highly-motivated students in several exciting on-going research projects.